JewLion/DontBanDog/README.md

 * ```python bot.py``` to run the bot in command line / prompt

 ## Maintenence
-* Dog definetly has many problems, so tell me and I am always trying to fix them!
+* Dog definitetly has many problems, so tell me and I am always trying to fix them!